usgs-bis/bad-neighbor-invasives/README.md

 ### R Code

-An HTML version description of each source script is available in the `docs/reference/index.html` folder.
+An HTML version of the function documentation (help) files of each source script is available in the `docs/reference/index.html` folder.

 This work is R-based.
 The **DESCRIPTION** file contains all the information about the R version and library dependencies.